-11th and 12th grade - if Co-Curriculum internship is during the shcool year, no D block requirement during the season in which the internship falls, with a few exceptions (see course descriptions).
+11th and 12th grade - if Co-Curriculum internship is during the school year, no D block requirement during the season in which the internship falls, with a few exceptions (see course descriptions).
 Of the remaining 2 required, at least 1 must be movement related.

-International student English is 6 credits and replaces the World Language requirement.
+^{}International student English is 6 credits and replaces the World Language requirement.
 Placement in the International Student English program is part of the admission decision.

-Graduation Requirements for Students Who Entered in 9th Grade Class of 2025 and Class of 2026
+Graduation Requirements for Students Who Entered in 9th Grade Class of 2028